Differences Between Absolute and Comparative Advantage

-- Similarly, Country A has an opportunity cost of 0.5 units corn to produce 1 unit of maize and country B has an opportunity cost of 2 units of corn to produce 1 unit of maize.
-Thus, country A has a comparative advantage over country B in a production of Maize.
+- Similarly, Country A has an opportunity cost of 0.5 units corn to produce 1 unit of maize, and country B has an opportunity cost of 2 units of corn to produce 1 unit of maize.
+Thus, country A has a comparative advantage over Country B in the production of Maize.
 However, since Country A can produce both corn and maize higher than Country B, it has an absolute advantage.

-- Thus, if Country A produces and trades Maize while country B produces and trades Corn both the countries will benefit with the trade with lower opportunity costs and higher efficiency.
+- Thus, if Country A produces and trades Maize while country B produces and trades Corn both the countries will benefit from the trade with lower opportunity costs and higher efficiency.

-It should be understood that while the theoretical differences between absolute vs comparative advantage are easy to understand but practically it is more complex.
+It should be understood that while the theoretical differences between absolute and comparative advantage are easy to understand but practically it is more complex.
 No nation has an advantage in the production of each good also no nation has exclusivity overproduction of goods.
-There are many factors which drive the manufacturing and production of goods which makes the production of certain goods more efficient in some nations.
+There are many factors which drive the manufacturing and production of goods which make the production of certain goods more efficient in some nations.
 A nation can produce some goods efficiently but may not be able to transport and market them in other countries.
-Hence, absolute advantage vs comparative advantage could be better understood when the countries have on equal resources.
+Hence, these both could be better understood when countries have equal resources.

 This has been a guide to the Absolute Advantage vs Comparative Advantage.
-Here we also discuss the top differences between Absolute and Comparative Advantage along with infographics and comparison table.
+Here we discuss the top differences between Absolute and Comparative Advantage along with infographics and comparative table.
 You may also have a look at the following articles –